-‘Priorities are like scouts badges’ said the business unit head.
-‘They are a badge of honor with ambitious executives collecting as many of them as possible’ she added.
+‘Priorities are like scouts badges’, said the business unit head.
+‘They are a badge of honour with ambitious leaders collecting as many of them as possible’, she added.

-This surprising observation came in response to data (from Pitstop AnalyticsTM) showing that clarity and alignment regarding priorities was:
+This surprising observation came in response to data (from Pitstop AnalyticsTM) showing that clarity and alignment regarding priorities were:

 For the leader this data was a call to action.
 For her, it suggested that people may be out of aligned (and thus pulling in different directions) for up to 4 months of the year (i.e. up to 34% of the time)!

-‘Most executives are given priorities from above in the organizational hierarchy.
-These priorities are a:
+‘Most leaders are given priorities from above in the organizational hierarchy.
+These priorities are:

 ‘Priorities can become a part of a person’s professional identity.
-For example, she/he is the person heading up x or y priority.
+For example, they are the person heading up x or y priority.
 Moreover, people’s performance will be evaluated based on how the priorities are advanced.
-All this means that people are going to pursue the priorities they are given unquestioningly.
-They are likely zealously defend them if they come under threat’.
+All this means that people will pursue the priorities they are given unquestioningly.
+They likely zealously defend them if they come under threat.

 ‘The implication is that we end up with a proliferation of priorities competing for scarce time and resources.
-The implication is that resources are being dissipated – spread thinly across a long list of priorities, rather than being focused on where it matters most or can have the greatest impact.’
+The implication is that resources are being dissipated – spread thinly across a long list of priorities, rather than focusing on where it matters most or can have the greatest impact.’

 ‘People are being pulled in different directions.
 A proliferation of priorities distracts from what really matters – the real priorities – those that are most connected to business needs and success'.

-‘The organization ends up trying to do everything at once, rather than sequencing and timing the work on priorities.
+‘The organization tries to do everything simultaneously rather than sequencing and timing the work on priorities.
 This can result in false starts and bottlenecks.’

-‘The amount of time and energy that people have for their work is finite.
-With every new priority added people are nudged further towards burnout.
-Moreover, giving the busyness of the day today find themselves working on strategic priorities are happening ’at the side of the desk’.
+‘The amount of time and energy people have for their work is finite.
+With every new priority added, people are nudged further towards burnout.
+Moreover, given the busyness of the day, today find themselves working on strategic priorities happening at the side of the desk’.
 They are struggling to find an occasional hour found here and there to spend on ‘what should matter most’.

-‘There is a tendency to rush headlong into a new priority, with a resulting deficit in terms of planning or forethought.
+‘There is a tendency to rush headlong into a new priority, resulting in a deficit in planning or forethought.
 There is often a reluctance to ask too many questions or to apply too much scrutiny.
 That might kill something off before it even gets started.
-Moreover, it could also be misinterpreted as negativity or a lack of enthusiasm’.
+Moreover, it could be misinterpreted as negativity or a lack of enthusiasm.

 ‘Executives typically don't get to ask or explore:

 ‘Asking too many questions could generate doubt and uncertainty.
-It could result in lots of committee meetings, presentations, feasibility studies, business case preparation and so on.
-Why would you willingly bring that on yourself?’ she added in a playful tone.
-‘Slow down to speed up is a difficult message to hear’ she added.
+It could result in many committee meetings, presentations, feasibility studies, business case preparation, etc. Why would you willingly bring that on yourself?’ she added in a playful tone.
+‘Slow down to speed up is a difficult message to hear’, she said.

 ‘We have to operate in an environment of at least 80% clarity and alignment in respect of priorities' said the leader.
 ‘Otherwise, there is too much waste – we are not pulling together in the same direction'.